nienciso/nienciso/README.md

  - 👨‍💻 in the process of creating new projects...

- - 💬 I know technologies like HTML, CSS, Javascript, php, mysql, Node.JS.
+ - 💬 I know technologies like HTML, CSS, Javascript, php, mysql, C#.

+ - 🎓 I am currently studying Systems Analyst at BIOS.

- - 📫 How to reach me nienciso2@gmail.com
+ - 📫 How to reach me nienciso2@gmail.com.

 ## 🛠 Languages and Tools